 Well, consider Mlodinow's claim that the tendency to exaggerate one's own popularity, looks, intelligence, etc., is due to a kind of delusional thinking that can be "a problem."
 Perhaps this idea is, itself, "a problem," a kind of intimidation, in fact.
 After all, the only people who don't over assess their own merits are those classified as mentally ill and suffering from clinical depression.

-Perhaps we know our limitations only too well, but put a gloss on things to keep up our spirits and maintain appearances, an interpretation that suggests a whole different idea about the underlying cause of clinical depression.
+Perhaps we know our limitations only too well, but put a gloss on things to keep our spirits up and maintain appearances, an interpretation that suggests a whole different idea about the underlying cause of clinical depression.

 And here are three other ideas advanced by Mlodinow on the basis of "studies show" etc., that look very much like pseudoscience applied to the task of politically correct intimidation.